Top Amazon scams to avoid in 2023

 Like the phishing emails, these sites link to a website that has nothing to do with Amazon, which will likely ask you to enter sensitive information, such as your Amazon password.

 Amazon says it will never ask for your password or personal information by text message.
-If you’ve received a text message like this, do not follow the link and instead check if there’s an issue with your account with Amazon via its official channels.
+If you’ve received a text message like this, don’t follow the link.
+Instead, check if there’s an issue with your account with Amazon via its official channels.

 Fake Amazon unclaimed packages

-Fake ads have been spotted on Facebook recently, offering to sell unclaimed Amazon packages at huge discounts.
+Fake ads have been spotted on Facebook offering to sell unclaimed Amazon packages at huge discounts.

-However, we asked Amazon about the adverts and they said they looked like a scam and confirmed that they were not associated with Amazon.
+However, we asked Amazon about the adverts.
+It said they looked like a scam and confirmed that they were not associated with Amazon.

-If you see one of these posts on your Facebook newsfeed, do not click any links or attempt to make a purchase.
-If you do, you may pay for merchandise that never arrives, give your credit/debit card info to a scammer who will use it to drain your account, and/or possibly download malware onto your computer or mobile device.
+If you see one of these posts on your Facebook newsfeed, don’t click any links or attempt to make a purchase.
+Otherwise, you may pay for merchandise that never arrives, give your credit/debit card info to a scammer who will use it to drain your account and/or possibly download malware onto your computer or mobile device.

 If you’re wondering where all the unwanted and returned items go, Amazon works with liquidators in Europe and the US to sell the stock.